 Instructions

 • Preheat oven to 350 degrees F. Place salmon on rimmed baking pan.
 Drizzle with olive oil and sprinkle with salt and pepper.
-Transfer to oven and bake 18 to 20 minutes or until salmon is almost opaque throughout and internal temperature reaches 145 degrees F. Remove from oven and let stand 10 minutes.
+Transfer to oven and bake 18 to 20 minutes or until salmon is almost opaque throughout and internal temperature reaches 145 degrees F. Remove from oven and let stand 5 minutes.

 • Meanwhile, place eggs in large bowl and whisk until smooth.
 Add garlic, soy sauce, Old Bay seasoning, Tabasco sauce and ground mustard; whisk until well combined.
+Stir in breadcrumbs, onions, bell pepper, mayonnaise and parsley.

-• Stir in breadcrumbs, onions, bell pepper, mayonnaise, parsley and flaked salmon.
+• Slip spatula between salmon skin and flesh to remove skin; use fork to flake salmon into pieces.
+Fold flaked salmon into breadcrumb mixture.
 Cover and transfer to refrigerator at least 30 minutes or up to overnight.

 Notes